- Education and Training

 MS in Health Outcomes Research and Evaluation Sciences

 The Masters of Science in Health Outcomes Research and Evaluation Sciences program is an entirely online program created in response to the current healthcare climate and need for researchers trained in the areas of health outcomes research, health services research, and program evaluation to meet the changing needs of our healthcare system.
+The MS in Health Outcomes Research and Evaluation Sciences program offers two concentrations to meet the needs of our students: 1) a concentration in general outcomes research, and 2) a concentration in clinical investigation.
+Students in both concentrations complete the core curriculum as well as their concentration-specific coursework.

 The curriculum combines didactic and project-based learning and allows individuals to explore theory, develop technical skills and apply this new knowledge to current problems in their field.
 The courses provide practical expertise in areas such as research design, statistical analysis, drug evaluation/safety, program evaluation, and comparative effectiveness research.